AdrianJunge/website/app/assets/ctf/writeups/sekaictf/Fancy Web.md

     }
 ```

 When `in_array` is being called, to check wether an array consisting of strings contains a specific string, **PHP** will internally call `__toString` if objects are used for the comparison.
-For our POP chain we can make use of this as the `resetSecurityProperties` method is called via the `__wakeup` method of the `SecureTableGenerator` class.
-We fully control the `allowedTags` property which we can set as an object of which the `__toString` method will be called for the comparison.
-So the `SecureTableGenerator` might be our best entry for this POP chain followed by a class that implements an exploitable `__toString` method.
+For our POP chain, we can make use of this as the `resetSecurityProperties` method is called via the `__wakeup` method of the `SecureTableGenerator` class.
+We fully control the `allowedTags` array property, so we can set an element as an object for which the `__toString` method will be called for the comparison.
+So the `SecureTableGenerator` might be our best entry for this POP chain, followed by a class that implements an exploitable `__toString` method.

 # 4.2.
 The source and the sink<a id="the source and the sink"></a>
-So now we are at a point where it becomes exponentially difficult to create the POP chain.
-There could be a lot of different ways to reach an RCE sink and we have to figur this way out.
+Now it becomes exponentially difficult to create the POP chain.
+There could be a lot of different ways to reach an RCE sink, and we have to figure this out.
 Fortunately there is already an interesting [article](https://wpscan.com/blog/finding-a-rce-gadget-chain-in-wordpress-core/) about finding POP chains in the **Wordpress** core which will also help us building up the POP chain.
 Reading through this article and searching in the source code of **Wordpress** we can find out that neither the source nor the sink is usable anymore.
-However the middle part of the POP chain is still useable.
+However, the middle part of the POP chain is still usable.

-For the source the article uses a class called [WP_Theme](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/class-wp-theme.php#L550).
-This POP chain was fixed by **Wordpress** by implementing some checks in its `__wakeup` method.
-There are still some interesting classes around in the **Wordpress** core one of them being [WP_HTML_Tag_Processor](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/html-api/class-wp-html-tag-processor.php#L4125) implementing an interesting `__toString` method as we will see soon.
+For the source, the article uses a class called [WP_Theme](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/class-wp-theme.php#L550).
+This POP chain entry was fixed by **Wordpress** by implementing some checks in its `__wakeup` method.
+However there are still some interesting classes around in the **Wordpress** core one of them being [WP_HTML_Tag_Processor](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/html-api/class-wp-html-tag-processor.php#L4125) implementing an interesting `__toString` method as we will see soon.

-Also the sink used in the article is not usable anymore as for another class called [WP_Block_Type_Registry](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/class-wp-block-type-registry.php#L171) which is used at the end of the POP chain, it now implements specific checks in its `__wakeup` method preventing the exploitation of the POP chain. `WP_Block_Type_Registry` is used as it implements a `get_registered` method, which is needed for the POP chain.
+Also, the sink used in the article is not usable anymore, as for another class called [WP_Block_Type_Registry](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/class-wp-block-type-registry.php#L171), which is used at the end of the POP chain, it now implements specific checks in its `__wakeup` method, preventing the exploitation of the POP chain. `WP_Block_Type_Registry` is used as it implements a `get_registered` method, which is needed for the POP chain.
 So either we use a different class implementing an interesting `call` method, which is always automatically called when a called method doesn't exist, or we find another class implementing an exploitable `get_registered` method.
-Lucky enough there is `WP_Block_Patterns_Registry` which implements a `get_registered` method which eventually leads to an `include`:
+Luckily there is [WP_Block_Patterns_Registry](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/class-wp-block-patterns-registry.php#L193) which implements a `get_registered` method, which eventually leads to an **PHP** `include` function call:

 ```php
 if ( ! isset( $patterns[ $pattern_name ]['content'] ) && isset( $patterns[ $pattern_name ]['filePath'] ) ) {